KhronosGroup/glTF/specification/2.0/README.md

 Valid attribute semantic property names include `POSITION`, `NORMAL`, `TANGENT`, `TEXCOORD_0`, `TEXCOORD_1`, `COLOR_0`, `JOINTS_0`, and `WEIGHTS_0`.
 Application-specific semantics must start with an underscore, e.g., `_TEMPERATURE`.

-Each mesh has a limit of two UV texture coordinate sets and one vertex color.

 Valid accessor type and component type for each attribute semantic property are defined below.

 |Name|Accessor Type(s)|Component Type(s)|Description|